 - Logic -- most critics think they have a handle on this one; but most have done little more than memorize the names of a few fallacies, and then look for them everywhere they go.
 Sadly this is the one area in which people are mostly "unskilled and unaware of it" -- or else, they presume that this is all they need, and never bother to study in any other area.

-- Miscellaneous -- I may think of more later, but as a catch-all, for example, you may have to learn a bit about biology (for example, if someone says the Bible teaches wrongly about the ostrich's living habits) or other areas.
+- Miscellaneous -- as a catch-all, for example, you may have to learn a bit about biology (for example, if someone says the Bible teaches wrongly about the ostrich's living habits) or other areas.

 That's quite a list, but there's one more note to add -- the holistic ability to put all of it together.
 How serious is this?
 Very.
 A carefully crafted argument about a text being an interpolation can be undermined by a single point from Greco-Roman rhetoric.
 A claim having to do with psychology can be destroyed by a simple observation from the social sciences.